Being prepared isn't just putting some buckets of wheat, rice and beans into your storage. It also means being prepared to survive a financial crisis.

-Let's look at some of the things that are affecting us financially at the present:
+Let's look at some of the things affect us financially:

-These are just some of the indications that a financial crisis is here and more are coming.
+These are just some of the indications that a financial crisis may be here or may be coming.

 You can't save everyone but you can do much to prepare your family.
 So where do you start?